databendlabs/databend/website/blog/2022-12-28-databend-weekly-74.md

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-#### Compressing for Short Strings
+#### Compressing Short Strings​

-We have found that Databend may need to read more data than other databases such as Snowflake when dealing with some data items involving short strings.
+When processing the same queries with short strings involved, Databend usually reads more data than other databases, such as Snowflake.

 ```sql
 SELECT SearchPhrase, MIN(URL), COUNT(*) AS c FROM hits WHERE URL LIKE '%google%' AND SearchPhrase <> '' GROUP BY SearchPhrase ORDER BY c DESC LIMIT 10;
 ```

-Providing compression for short strings (URLs etc.) may help to improve the performance of such queries.
+Such queries might be more efficient if short strings (URLs, etc) are compressed.

 [Issue 9001: performance: compressing for short strings](https://github.com/datafuselabs/databend/issues/9001)